Suor/django-cacheops/README.rst

 | **Turning off and postponing invalidation**

-On the other hand, there is a way to turn off invalidation for a while:
+There is also a way to turn off invalidation for a while:

 .. code:: python